 1. Respect the local culture and customs

-Meeting with the locals and experiencing foreign cultures are often trip highlights for Geckos travellers.
+Meeting the locals and experiencing foreign cultures are often trip highlights for our travellers.
 However just as at home, respect, consideration and an open mind are essential for these interactions to be mutually enjoyable.
 Be sure to follow local customs and dress appropriately (leave the short shorts at home if you’re heading to a temple or into a local community).
 If in doubt, ask your local leader.

 2. Travel local

 Getting around the local way is fun and means you leave less of a footprint.
-When you travel with Geckos, we get you from A to B on public transport wherever possible, and stay in locally run accommodation where we can, so you’ll be putting more money into the local economy and reducing your travel footprint at the same time.
+When you travel with Geckos Adventures, we get you from A to B on public transport wherever possible, and stay in locally run accommodation where we can, so you’ll be putting more money into the local economy and reducing your travel footprint at the same time.
 Win!

 3. Animal welfare